 For the people

 In November 2018, Human took his branding skills and knowledge to social media.
-Branding enthusiasts will know him from Twitter where he has amassed a modest, but passionate following of more than 4,800, within a short span of time.
-On the social platform Human can be found offering advice on everything ‘branding and marketing’ related as well as contributing to relevant industry discussions.
+Branding enthusiasts will know him from Twitter where he has amassed a modest, but passionate following of more than 4,800, within a short period.
+On the social platform, Human can be found offering advice on everything ‘branding and marketing’ as well as contributing to relevant industry discussions.

-The topics covered in his Twitter threads (social media updates) range from how to build a strong brand and converting social media followers to clients, to how to choose the right logo.
+The topics covered in his Twitter threads (social media updates) range from how to build a strong brand and convert social media followers to clients, to how to choose the right logo.

 He has also recently launched a podcast called Pioneers vs Pretenders on Lutcha, a digital podcasting company, which hosts a variety of podcasts online.
 He has interviewed the likes of Farah Fortune, founder and director of public relations company, African Star Communications, Tebello “Tibz” Motsoane, founder and managing director of urban youth marketing agency, ShowLove, and Nandi Dlepu, CEO at creative agency, Mamakashaka.